ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

     = note: required because it appears within the type `Cell<i32>`
 ```

-Now that we know that our `set` method is safe, we can write the `get` method:
+Now that we know our `set` method is safe, we can write the `get` method:

 ```rust
 pub fn get(&self) -> T